RedMiner2005/monopoly_mobile/README.md

 ## I know, it's terrible right now...
 ...which is why I'm building another one from scratch, with an easier drag-and-drop interface instead of players having to tap physical cards, and a better UX in general.

+## How do you run this?
+You could import this project into Android Studio.
+Just make sure the the Flutter and Dart plugins are enabled.
+Then you may connect your Android device through a USB cable (or enable wireless debugging), and run the project.
+Alternatively, you could use an Android emulator, or use VS Code instead of Android Studio.